iadvize/iadvize-android-sdk/README.md

 <a name="customisemessage"></a>
 ## Automatic message

 A first automatic message can be setup to be displayed as an operator message in the Conversation View.
 By default, no message will be displayed.
+This message will also be used and displayed when the user accepts the GDPR.
 You can set an automatic message through the Conversation configuration:

 ```kotlin
 // Update the automatic message